letsCodeWithRohan/letsCodeWithRohan/README.md

-<h2 align="left">👋 Hey, I'm Aayush Chouhan – an avid tech lover, code wrangler, and 3D graphics explorer.
+<h2 align="left">👋 Hey, I'm Chaudhari Rohan – an avid tech lover, code wrangler, and 3D graphics explorer.
 From game penetration testing to diving into Three.js, I'm on a journey to innovate and create in the digital realm.
 Let's connect and geek out together!

 🚀🎮🌌
 </h2>